Generate financial reports

 This topic provides information about generating a financial report.

-To generate a report, open the report definition and then click the Generate button in the toolbar.
-The Report Queue Status window will open and indicate the location of your report in the queue.
+To generate a report, open the report definition and then select the Generate button on the toolbar.
+The Report Queue Status page will open and indicate the location of your report in the queue.
 By default, the generated report will open in the Web Viewer.

 The following options are available for generating reports: